flogothetis/Machine-Learning-Algorithms/Hidden Markov Models/README.md

 Let's say that we want to forecast the weather from the condition of algae.
 Observing for four continous days the algae, it is turned out that are [Soggy(day 1), Damp (day 2), Drush (day 3) and Dry (today)].
 Given that we have no information about the real weather conditions, which is the most probable sequence of weather until today?

-Hidden Markow Models and Viterbi algorithm could give the answer :
+Hidden Markow Models and Viterbi algorithm could give the answer.

 The initial probabilities are :